Signed in as:

 Networking at the PCPOA symposium offers several benefits, including learning about recent trends, techniques, and industry developments, furthering one’s career advancement goals, and devising creative solutions to problems.

 We offer time each evening at the hotel in the networking suite to join your fellow officers, presenters and vendors for social time.
 Complimentary food and drink will be provided by our sponsors.
-Please consider joining us Sunday, Monday & Tuesday evenings.
+Please consider joining us Sunday and Monday evenings.

 Check in often for updated program information.